 Do you hold any crypto assets?
 If so, have you paid tax on any income or gains from them?
-If not, you need to be aware than HMRC has launched a crypto tax crackdown.
+If not, you need to be aware than HMRC is continuing to crack down on crypto tax.

 What are crypto assets?